FabRuju/Unity-Attributes-Essentials/Docs/HelpBoxAttribute.md

 > [!NOTE]
 > This attribute will display bellow the property.
 >
-> Add the [HelpBoxAttribute] above any field in your script to display a help box in the inspector.
+> Add the [HelpBox] attribute above any field in your script to display a help box in the inspector.

 > [!WARNING]
 > This attribute must be one of the last attributes you add to your property along with other bellow-displayed attributes of this package